Hindu Conceptualism -

 9. Life Has a Structured Purpose

 Because reality is a conceptual design, your existence is not random.
-You have a dharma, a trajectory, and a place in the pattern of the whole.
+You have a place in the pattern of the whole.

 10. The Goal: Realize Your Design and Return to the Source